vellvm/vellvm/docs/content/faq.md

 ## What about `undef`?

 The Vellvm _semantic model_ currently includes `undef` as a source of nondeterminism, so the meaning of an LLVM IR program is a _set_ of possible behaviors.
 The Vellvm _executable interpreter_ currently picks a default value for `undef` depending on its type.

+## What about Undefined Behaviors (UB)?

+LLVM IR semantics characterize many operations as resulting in **unedefined behavior**.
+For instance, storing to an address in a stack frame that has been deallocated yield UB.
+The Vellvm semantics tries to clarify and define the situations in which UB can occur.
+The executable with fail with an assertion when it encounters UB.
+However, the notion of _refinement_ needed to prove the correctness of optimizations allows _any_ behavior to refine UB.

 ##  What computation features are _not_ supported?
  - full C++-style exceptions via the `landing_pad` and related instructions
  - architecture-specific floatint point values
  - inlined assembly
  - concurrency and concurrency-related instructions
+ - some semantics-relevant instruction annotations

 ## What about instruction annotations?